Ahuaaondofa/Portfolio/README.md

 <!--Section 1: Introduce yourself -->
 ## ABOUT ME

 Hello!
-I’m Aondofa Isaac Ahua 🤓, a results-oriented Data Analyst with over 8 years of experience in results reporting, data story telling and management and analytics.
+I’m Aondofa Isaac Ahua 🤓, a results-oriented Data Analyst with over 11 years of experience in results reporting, data storytelling and management and analytics.
 I utilize Excel, AI tools, Power Query, Power BI automation, and Kobo Collect skills to clean, analyze, and visualize data for decision-making.
 I have extensive experience designing MEAL frameworks and developing indicators for performance tracking.

 *Certificate of competency in RB monitoring and evaluation, for impact evidence-informed programming received in 2025*
 ![image](Cert.jpg)